Alexander von Wuthenau: Biography

 Von Wuthenau was born in Dresden, Germany in 1900 to a German noble family, the third son of military general Count Karl von Wuthenau-Hohenthurm and Countess Maria Antonia Chotek von Chotkow und Wognin, the sister of Sophie, Duchess of Hohenberg.
 A trained lawyer, von Wuthenau held diplomatic positions in the US and Argentina, first as secretary of the German delegation in Buenos Aires, Argentina beginning in 1928, and then as secretary of cultural affairs for the German embassy in Washington, DC in 1930.
 Also having a background in art history and sculpture, he resigned from his embassy position in 1934 shortly after Hitler's rise to power and accepted a commission to restore the altar of St. Francis Cathedral in Santa Fe, New Mexico, and later the El Carmen convent in San Ángel, Mexico City, and Museum of Religious Art in Taxco, Mexico, also known as Casa Humboldt, beginning in 1935, at which point he settled in Mexico permanently, residing for a time in Taxco, then Mexico City, and in his later years, Tepoztlan.
 Upon moving to Mexico, von Wuthenau began studying and collecting pre-Columbian sculpture and amassed a large collection of artifacts from the period, mostly terracotta and stone figurines and heads.
 He served as a professor of art history at Universidad de las Americas Puebla in San Andrés Cholula, Mexico and as a guest lecturer at other universities.

 Beyond research and collecting, von Wuthenau worked as an architect in his midlife and later years, designing and building a number of homes in Mexico City and surrounding towns, including Tepoztlan.
 He also led an effort to rehabilitate the Atongo River in Tepoztlan through the dredging of garbage and construction of several small dams.
-A monument and park were constructed at La Canasta Park in Tepoztlan in his honor.
+A monument was constructed at La Canasta Park in Tepoztlan in his honor.
 He died in 1994 in Tepoztlan.